cointokio/coingecko-api-client/README.md

 # CoinGecko API Client for WordPress

-A client for fetching data from the [CoinGecko API](https://www.coingecko.com/en/api/documentation), intended for use in WordPress plugins or themes.
+A client for fetching data from the [CoinGecko API](https://www.coingecko.com/en/api/documentation) intended for use in WordPress plugins or themes.
 Being a good WordPress citizen, this client uses the WordPress core [HTTP API](https://developer.wordpress.org/plugins/http-api/) to fetch its data.

 ## Use

-Include the main `Client` class and use its methods to fetch data from the CoinGecko API.
+Include the main `class-client.php` file and create an instance of the `Client` class and use its methods to fetch data from the CoinGecko API.
 Each method represents a separate API endpoint and will either return a list of response data or a [WP_Error](https://developer.wordpress.org/reference/classes/wp_error/) object.

 ```
 require_once '/your/cool/path/to/coingecko-client/class-client.php';